bioinfo-pf-curie/nf-CRISPR/docs/usage.md

 ## Profiles

+Use this parameter to choose a configuration profile.
+Profiles can give configuration presets for different compute environments.
+Note that multiple profiles can be loaded, for example: `-profil\e docker` - the order of arguments is important!

 The following `-profile` are available.
-If no profile is specified, the pipeline will be run locally and expects all software to be installed and available on the `PATH`.
+If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

   - `test`

-  Set up the test dataset
+  A profile with a complete configuration for automated testing.
+It includes links to test data so needs no other parameters.

   - `conda`